-Design Connections is our annual design industry networking programme.
-It offers directors and curators from design museums, centres and festivals around the world an inspiring and immersive introduction to the best of the London Design Festival, and an opportunity to meet talented and pioneering practitioners across a range of disciplines.
+Design Connections is our annual design industry networking programme, offering key design industry figures from around the world an inspiring and immersive introduction to the best of the London Design Festival.

 In 2016, we supported Janson Hews, Head of Programs at the Museum of Applied Arts and Sciences, to attend Design Connections.
 The 2016 programme included 10x10, an evening of talks showcasing a selection of the best emerging design talent in the UK.
 Listen to the podcast, created by Soho Radio, here.